 The Collier MPO conducted the process of recommending Collier County as the CTC in 2017.
 The Collier County Board of County Commissioners approved Resolution 2017-210 requesting that they be re-designated as the CTC for Collier County.
 The LCB voted unanimously to recommend to the Collier MPO that the Collier County BCC be re-designated and approved as the CTC at their December 6, 2017 meeting.
 The Collier MPO Board deemed that it is in the best interest of public health, safety and welfare of Collier County that the Collier County BCC be re-designated and approved as the CTC.
 The MPO Board voted unanimously to approve Resolution 2017-08, recommending that the Collier County BCC be re-designated and approved as the CTC.
-The MPO Board voted unanimously to approve Resolution 2017-08, recommending that the Collier County BCC be re-designated and approved as the CTC.
-The MPO Board voted unanimously to the CTD and was approved at their February 13th Board meeting.
+The recommendation was submitted to the CTD and was approved at their February 13th Board meeting.

+SECTION 3

-SECTION 3 SERVICE PLAN UPDATE
+SERVICE PLAN UPDATE

-On December 1, 2021 the LCB adopted an update of the Collier County local grievance policy as follows:
+On December 1, 2021, the LCB adopted an update of the Collier County local grievance policy as follows: